Roman Artillery Units: Ballistas, Onagers, and Their Uses in Siege Warfare

 The Ballista: Precision Bolt Thrower

-The onager (Latin onager meaning "wild ass," from its violent recoil) was a torsion-powered catapult that used a single vertical bundle of sinew as its spring.
-A wooden arm with a sling at its tip was pulled back and locked; when released, it swung upward, hurling a stone in a high arc.
-Unlike the ballista's flat trajectory, the onager's parabolic fire was ideal for reaching behind walls or hitting targets at close ranges where direct fire was impossible.
+The onager (Latin for “wild ass,” from its violent kick) relied on a single vertical torsion bundle of sinew.
+A wooden arm tipped with a sling was pulled back against the spring; when released, the arm swung upward, flinging a stone in a high arc.
+Unlike the ballista’s flat trajectory, the onager’s parabolic fire could reach behind walls, into the interior of a fortress, or drop shells onto advancing infantry.

 Uses in Siege Warfare